-- Law of Order: The living organism is completely self-constructing, self-maintaining, self-directing, self-repairing, self-defending, and self-healing.
+- Order: The living organism is completely self-constructing, self-maintaining, self-directing, self-repairing, self-defending, and self-healing.

-- Law of Power: The power employed, and consequently expended, in any vital or medicinal action is vital power, that is, power from within and not from without.
+- Power: The power employed, and consequently expended, in any vital or medicinal action is vital power, that is, power from within and not from without.

-- Law of Distribution: Distribution of the body’s power is proportionate to the importance and needs of the various organs and tissues of the body.
+- Distribution: Distribution of the body’s power is proportionate to the importance and needs of the various organs and tissues of the body.

-- Law of Special Economy: An organism under favorable conditions stores excess vital energy, materials above the current expenditures as a “reserve fund” to be employed in time of special need.
+- Special Economy: An organism under favorable conditions stores excess vital energy, materials above the current expenditures as a “reserve fund” to be employed in time of special need.

-- Law of Dual Effect: The secondary effect upon a living organism of any act, habit, indulgence, or agent is the exact opposite and equal of the primary effect.
+- Dual Effect: The secondary effect upon a living organism of any act, habit, indulgence, or agent is the exact opposite and equal of the primary effect.

 It’s a gripping set of ideas.
 It’s essential to understanding hygiene and appreciating its gravitas.

 But as a writer and thinker, I now find this form of the list arcane.
 Without grouping and hierarchy, it is five times too long to remember and use.
 Order is nearly random.
 Its numbers only highlight its length and distract from the titles.
-Some of which are too long.
+Some titles are too long.
 The hundred-year old language is verbose everywhere.
 The laws over-emphasize action, food, and energy.
 They barely treat being, consciousness, structure, which are more fundamental.
-No wonder hygiene is a shambles.
+No wonder hygiene has been marginalized.